zalando/gin-oauth2/README.md

 [![Go Report Card](http://goreportcard.com/badge/zalando-techmonkeys/gin-oauth2)](http://goreportcard.com/report/zalando-techmonkeys/gin-oauth2)

 Gin-OAuth2 is specially made for [Gin Framework](https://github.com/gin-gonic/gin) users who also want to use OAuth2.
-It was created by Golang developers who needed Gin middleware for working with OAuth2 and couldn't find any.
+It was created by Go developers who needed Gin middleware for working with OAuth2 and couldn't find any.